LowkeyToq/MRS_Streamdeck_Buttons/README.md

-# MRS Stream Deck Profile - Minimal Package
+# MRS Stream Deck Profile

 This package contains **ONLY** what's needed to use the Stream Deck profile.